skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 `objdump` or `readelf`.
 It converts Wasm to the WebAssembly Text Format (WAT).

-Learning Wasm I had quite some difficultly finding information.
+Learning Wasm I had quite some difficulty finding information.
 Outside of the Wasm specification, which, despite its length, is merely a narrow slice of the ecosystem, important technical details are scattered all over the place.
 Some is only available as source code, some buried comments in